-- The application must clearly state how the project contributes to the energy and climate transition and to the development of a sustainable energy system. - The application is strengthened (where applicable) by simplified calculations/rough calculations regarding technology or finance that support the hypotheses included in the application.
+- The application must clearly state how the project contributes to the energy and climate transition and to the development of a sustainable energy system. - The application is strengthened by a thorough analysis of the current value chain in order to motivate the current research initiative.

-Any figures and images referred to in the text can be attached.
-Please note that the project description must be included in the application form and must not be attached as an annex.
-The annexes must clearly supplement the application form and must not contain the same information as the application form.
+Any figures and images referenced in the text can be attached.
+Note that the project description must be included in the application form and must not be attached as an appendix.
+The appendices must clearly supplement the application form and not contain the same information as in the application form.

-6 How much support can each project partner receive?
+How much support can each project partner receive?

-In this call, a total of approximately SEK 100 million is available to the project partners who are granted support.
-The maximum permitted level of support per project is SEK 10 million.
+In this call for proposals, a total of approximately SEK 65 million is available for the selected project partners.
+The maximum permitted level of aid per project is SEK 10 million.

-The proportion of costs for which each project partner can receive support depends on, among other things,
+What proportion of costs each project partner can receive funding for depends on factors such as:

-- the level of eligible costs incurred by the project party - whether the project party is a company is running a non-economic operation - the category of research that the activities in the project are considered to correspond to.
+• The amount of eligible costs incurred by the project partner.

+• Whether the project partner is a company or is engaged in non-economic activity.

+• The category of research that the activities in the project are considered to correspond to.

-For more detailed information about levels of support, eligible costs and kinds of activities, see Annex 1 - support levels.
+For more detailed information about levels of aid, eligible costs and kinds of activities, see Annex 1 - aid intensities.